Denolle-Lab/Group_Utils/Work_contract.md

 We ask for help when we need, within or outside of the group.

 We understand that one needs time off several times a year to recharge the batteries.
+Marine takes at least 6 weeks per year.

 We speak out and participate in ways to improve our group culture and diversity.